StudioCherno/Hazel-Docs/src/HazelForEngineers/AssetSystem/RetrievingAssets.md

 # Creating New Assets

-Most of the time you won't need to create assets programitcally, but Hazel does support doing so.
+Most of the time you won't need to create assets programmatically, but Hazel does support doing so.

 ```cpp
 Ref<PhysicsMaterial> newMaterial = AssetManager::CreateNewAsset<PhysicsMaterial>("MyMaterial.hpm", "Physics/", ...);